Padma Sachdev

 Padma Sachdev (17 April 1940 – 4 August 2021) was an Indian poet and novelist.
 She was the first modern woman poet of the Dogri language.
 She also wrote in Hindi.
 She published several poetry collections, including Meri Kavita Mere Geet (My Poems, My Songs), which won the Sahitya Akademi Award in 1971.
 She also received the Padma Shri, India's fourth highest civilian award in 2001, and the Kabir Samman for poetry for the year 2007-08 given by Government of Madhya Pradesh, Saraswati Samman for the year 2015, Sahitya Akademi Fellowship in 2019.

 Personal life and death

-Sachdev was born in a Khatri Family in Purmandal, Jammu on 17 April 1940.
+Sachdev was born in a Baru Brahmin Family in Purmandal, Jammu on 17 April 1940.
 She was the eldest of three children of a Sanskrit scholar, professor Jai Dev Badu, who was later killed during the partition of India in 1947.
 She first married Vedpal Deep and later married singer Surinder Singh of the musical duo "Singh Bandhu" in 1966.
 She and Surinder Singh first lived in New Delhi, but later shifted to Mumbai.
 She died on 4 August 2021 in Mumbai at the age of 81, leaving behind husband Surinder Singh and their daughter Meeta Sachdev.